 Introduction

 Dicamba (3, 6-dichloro-o-anisic acid) is a synthetic auxin herbicide in the benzoic acid chemical family (WSSA group 4).
 In past 60 years, dicamba has been an important component of weed management in corn, wheat, turfgrass, pastures and rangeland (Keelin and Abernathy 1988, Schroeder and Banks 1989, Spandl et al. 1997, Wehtje 2008).
 Through genetic engineering, soybeans have been transformed to withstand post-emergence (POST) application of dicamba (Behrens et al. 2007).
-Fully available to growers in 2017 (i.e., dicamba tolerance trait and labeled POST dicamba application), dicamba-tolerant (DT) soybean varieties (i.e., Xtend Technology) will offer an additional POST option for controlling troublesome broadleaf weed species in soybeans fields (Johnson et al. 2010, Vink et al. 2012).
+Fully available to growers in 2017 [i.e., dicamba-tolerant (DT) trait and labeled POST dicamba application], DT soybean varieties will offer an additional POST option for controlling troublesome broadleaf weed species in soybeans fields (Johnson et al. 2010, Vink et al. 2012).

-Weeds have permanently been a major challenge in cropping-systems(Soltani et al. 2017), and herbicide resistant weeds dramatically increased in the past 20 years (Heap 2014).
-For example, waterhemp (Amaranthus tuberculatus var. rudis) populations infesting soybean fields have evolved resistance to ALS-, EPSPS- (Vieira et al. 2017), and PPO-inhibitor herbicide sites-of-action (SOA) in Nebraska (Vieira et al. 2017), Heap 2018).
-These three SOA represent the available options for POST control of waterhemp in soybeans.
-Therefore, the complexity of waterhemp management in soybeans is likely to increase due to less effective herbicide options.
-POST-application of dicamba in DT soybean varieties might be a valuable tool for managing glyphosate-resistant (GR) weeds in Nebraska and beyond.
+Weed management have always been a major challenge in cropping systems.
+In a study from 2007 to 2013, results showed that weed interference can caused, in average, nearly 50% soybean yield loss in North America (Soltani et al. 2017).
+Additionally, herbicide-resistant (HR) weeds dramatically increased in the past 20 years (Heap 2014).
+For example, pigweed species (e.g., Palmer amaranth and waterhemp) populations infesting soybean fields have evolved resistance to ALS- (Heap, 2018a), EPSPS- (Vieira et al. 2017), and PPO-inhibitor (Werle, unpublished) herbicide sites-of-action (SOA) in Nebraska.
+These three herbicide SOA represent the available options for POST control of pigweed species in soybeans.
+Therefore, the complexity of pigweed management in soybeans is likely to increase due to less effective herbicide options.
+POST-application of dicamba on DT soybean varieties might be a valuable tool for managing glyphosate-resistant (GR) and troublesome weeds in Nebraska and beyond.

-The expected high adoption of DT soybeans technology in Nebraska have raised concerns regarding the un-intended movement of dicamba towards sensitive vegetation via particle and/or vapor drift.
-The dicamba herbicide has high vapor pressure (e.g., easily capacity to volatilize) accentuated(Behrens and Lueschen 1979); therefore, dicamba application under certain environmental conditions (e.g., high temperature, low humidity) may cause injury on sensitive crops due to vapor drift(Behrens and Lueschen 1979, Egan and Mortensen 2012).
-(Carlsen et al. 2006)Micro-rates of dicamba damaging crops is well documented in grapes (Mohseni-Moghadam et al. 2016), soybeans (Auch and Arnold 1978, Griffin et al. 2013), vegetables (Mohseni-Moghadam and Doohan 2015), and cotton (Egan et al. 2014) (Griffin et al. 2013, Mohseni-Moghadam et al. 2016, Mohseni-Moghadam and Doohan 2015).
-Despite the (Alves et al. 2017, Egan and Mortensen 2012)lower volatility of new dicamba formulations, dicamba injury in sensitive soybeans varieties was reported across the north-central US in 2017.
+The expected high adoption of DT soybeans technology have raised concerns regarding the un-intended movement of dicamba towards sensitive vegetation via vapor or physical particle drift (Young, 2017).
+The dicamba herbicide has high vapor pressure (volatilization), which could increase under certain environmental conditions, including high temperature and low humidity (Behrens and Lueschen 1979, Egan and Mortensen 2012).
+Also, herbicide particle drift is more likely to occur into non-target areas when wrong nozzle (e.g., droplet size) is selected, and when herbicide is applied at high spray pressure and wind speeds (Carlsen et al. 2006).
+Micro-rates of dicamba damaging crops is well documented in grapes (Mohseni-Moghadam et al. 2016), soybeans (Auch and Arnold 1978, Griffin et al. 2013), vegetables (Mohseni-Moghadam and Doohan 2015), and cotton (Egan et al. 2014).
+Despite newer dicamba formulations and equipment (e.g., nozzle) to reduce vapor and particle drift, respectively (Alves et al. 2017, Egan and Mortensen 2012), dicamba injury on sensitive vegetation was reported across the north-central US in 2017.
+It was estimated that in 26 US states, 1.4 million of non-DT soybean varieties showed symptoms to dicamba injury (Hager, 2017).
+It remains controversial whether crop damage was caused by vapor drift, physical particle drift, or both (Steckel, 2017).